micmejia/bible-dump/NKJV/Luke/Luke 21.md

 But it will turn out for you as an occasion for testimony.

 ###### 14
-Therefore settle _it_ in your hearts not to meditate beforehand on what you will [^f]answer;
+Therefore settle _it_ in your hearts not to meditate beforehand on what you will answer;

 ###### 15
-for I will give you a mouth and wisdom which all your adversaries will not be able to contradict or [^g]resist.
+for I will give you a mouth and wisdom which all your adversaries will not be able to contradict or resist.

 ###### 16
 You will be betrayed even by parents and brothers, relatives and friends; and they will put _some_ of you to death.